getgrav/grav-learn/pages/06.forms/01.blueprints/01.fields-available/docs.md

 ![Taxonomy](taxonomy_field_bp.gif)

-The `taxonomy` field type is a special select preconfigured to select one or more taxonomy values
+The `taxonomy` field type is a special select preconfigured to select one or more taxonomy values.

 Example: